-The most common water quality issues encountered in private well water in Newbury, MA are Iron, Manganese, Radon and Arsenic.
+The most common water quality issues encountered in private well water in Newbury, MA are Iron, Manganese, and Hard Water minerals (Magnesium & Calcium).
 These are not uncommon in Massachusetts private wells.
 Additionally, wells dug near the coast are susceptible to salt water intrusion.
 While these are all naturally occurring, the effects on your home’s water can either cause potential health concerns and/or aesthetic and other problems.

 Iron shows up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
 See the link at Iron Article in Water Technology Magazine for more information on Iron in water and related water filtration challenges.